Citizens Advice Mid Lincolnshire celebrates after receiving £122,845 of National Lottery funding to increase their advice services

 The exciting new project will enable Citizens Advice Mid Lincolnshire to help more of the most vulnerable members of the community.
 In addition to advice giving, the new outreach services will increase volunteering opportunities.
 The charity hopes to recruit a team of volunteer ‘Advice First Aiders’ to help run the service.

-Chole, volunteer at Citizens Advice Mid Lincolnshire says: “Starting out as a volunteer has helped me to get my life back on track.
+Chloe, volunteer at Citizens Advice Mid Lincolnshire says “Starting out as a volunteer has helped me to get my life back on track.
 I have met some fantastic people and gained new skills.
 It’s a great feeling to be able to help people when they need it.”

-The National Lottery Community Fund recently launched its strategy, ‘It starts with community’, which will underpin its efforts to distribute at least £4 billion of National Lottery funding by 2030.

 National Lottery players raise over £30 million a week for good causes across the UK.
 Thanks to them, last year (2023/24) The National Lottery Community Fund awarded over half a billion pounds (£686.3 million) of life-changing funding to communities across the UK, supporting over 13,700 projects to turn their great ideas into reality.